bitshares/docs.bitshares.org/source/bitshares/index.rst

 What is BitShares
 #################

-We have compile a some articles that give a brief overview over how BitShares started, evolved and why it is where it is today.
-We recognize that BitShares has changed significantly over the last years and now feel confident to have a promising and very stable software that will improve steadily at a pace that partners and customers can follow easily.
+We have compiled some articles that give a brief overview on how BitShares started, evolved and why it is where it is today.
+We recognize that BitShares has changed significantly over the last years and now feel confident to have promising and very stable software that will improve steadily at a pace that partners and customers can follow easily.